There are plenty of different types of beetles in North Carolina, many of which you’ve probably seen before.

 Rustic borers are beetles that live in decaying wood and can be found throughout eastern and central North America.

-They measure around 3/8 inches, have a yellowish-brown body with brown elytra (wing covers), and are usually rusty red in color.
+They measure around 3/8 inches, have a yellowish-brown body with brown elytra (wing covers), and are usually rusty red.
 Equally important, they are on our list of the different types of beetles in North Carolina.

 Furthermore, Rustic borers lay eggs on either side of tree sapwood, where they meet with heartwood.
 This is where their larvae will feed for up to two years before pupating into adults.

-Adult rustic borers will emerge from the bark as soon as it cracks open or is removed due to injury, death, or decay.
+Adult rustic borers will emerge from the bark when it cracks open or is removed due to injury, death, or decay.
 The adult beetle lives for about three weeks before laying eggs on another piece of rotting wood.

 5. Round-headed Apple Tree Borer

-The round-headed apple tree borers are types of beetles in North America that are native to this area.
-It is part of the weevil family, which are small beetles with an elongated and cylindrical head shape.
+The round-headed apple tree borers are types of beetles in North America native to this area.
+It is part of the weevil family, small beetles with an elongated, cylindrical head shape.
 These insects typically coil their abdomen over their head at rest like a bow tie.

 Additionally, they measure about 4mm in length with a pale green or brown body and metallic shine on their elytra (wing coverings).